alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2026/ibn-uthaymeen/2026-06-02-islamic-ruling-on-in-law-interference-and-its-impact-on-marriage.md

 tags: [ibn-uthaymeen]
 link: "https://binothaimeen.net/s/o90bkJPc"
 mp3: "https://sounds.binothaimeen.net/storage/uploads/ftawamp3/Lw_369_27.mp3"
-summary: "I strongly advise those who drive a wedge between a man and his wife, and I say: Their action is like the action of sorcerers—and refuge is sought with Allah."
+summary: "I strongly advise those who drive a wedge between a man and his wife, and I say Their action is like the action of sorcerers—and refuge is sought with Allah."
 lang: en
 translation: true
 muftis: